bytecodealliance/cap-std/README.md

 `openat2`-like features such as `RESOLVE_NO_XDEV`, `RESOLVE_NO_SYMLINKS`,
 and `RESOLVE_IN_ROOT`, including emulation when `openat2` isn't available.

+### Why use `RESOLVE_IN_ROOT`?

+Capability-based security is all about *granularity*.
+We want to encourage applications and users to think about having separate handles for directories they need, so that they're isolated from each other, rather than in terms of having "root directories" containing multiple unrelated resources.

+Also, some applications have "well known" absolute path strings present, such as "/etc/resolv.conf", and could accidentally use them within `Dir` methods.
+`RESOLVE_BENEATH` catches such errors early, rather than taking chances with user content inside the `Dir`.

+And, `RESOLVE_BENEATH` handles symlinks within a `Dir` consistently.
+Accessing a symlink to an absolute path within a `Dir` is always an error.
+With `RESOLVE_IN_ROOT`, a symlink to an absolute path in a `Dir` may succeed, and potentially resolve to something different than it would when resolved through the process filesystem namespace.

 [`arf-strings`]: https://github.com/bytecodealliance/arf-strings/
 [`openat`]: https://crates.io/crates/openat
 [`pathrs`]: https://crates.io/crates/pathrs